Help With Understanding Homework & Marks!

 - “Was my child aware of this criteria prior to completing the work?”

 -If your child was not aware of the criteria prior to completing the work, you will want this to change.
 Your child must be aware of what they are getting marked on prior to handing in their work.
-Otherwise, it’s like telling a child you are going to rate how well they ride their bike but you haven’t told them that you expect them to jump two curbs and pop a wheely!
-This will help turn any thoughts they have of “I can’t” to “I can” once they understand what is expected of them!
+Otherwise, it’s like telling a child you are going to rate how well they ride their bike but you haven’t told them that you expect them to jump two curbs and pop a wheelie!
+This will help turn any thoughts of “I can’t” into “I can” once they understand what is expected of them!

 - “How many pieces of work were assessed?”

--Your child might have received a certain grading on one assignment and that defined their whole assessment.
-Then you will have to decide if it’s really worth stressing over as one test or whatever the assessment tool was, is not an accurate representation of your child’s abilities.
+-Your child might have received a certain grading on one assignment that defined their whole assessment.
+Then you will have to decide if it’s really worth stressing over—one test, quiz, or assignment is not an accurate representation of your child’s abilities.

 - “Can you please show me the work that was assessed and the assessment sheet that assigned my child their mark?”

 -This will let you know what was actually included in determining the mark, as well as see where your child is falling short.

 - “Did my child have an opportunity to practice the skill before being marked on it?
 If so, can you please show me their work from inception to completion?”

 -This will let you see the process the teacher worked through with your child to learn the skill being assessed, as well as your child’s progress on the journey.

 - “Did my child have an opportunity to redo any of the work, or can they still redo and hand in work?”